 This triangle forms the posterior part of the perineum.
 The base of the triangle is formed by an imaginary line connecting the two ischial tuberosities.
 The coccyx and the sacrotuberous ligaments form its other boundaries.
 The triangle consists of

-- the two Ischioanal/ ischiorectal fossae on either side of the anal canal;
+- Two Ischioanal/ ischiorectal fossae on either side of the anal canal;

-- the external anal sphincter which opens and closes the anal aperture.
+- External anal sphincter which opens and closes the anal aperture.